johnvax/HP41-HMSIN/README.md

 # HMSIN
-Tools for HP-41
+A tool for HP-41

-This is a program developed for the HP-41 to make it easier to enter a time: hours:minutes:seconds.
+This is a program developed for the HP-41 to make it easier to enter a time: hour:minutes:seconds.

 The program is written in MCODE and is therefore particularly fast.
 It validates the input and stores a time in register X that is compatible with the functions of the TIME module or the HP-41CX.